Greg Salas: Detroit Lions

 Salas was signed to a one-year contract by the Detroit Lions on May 13, 2015.
-On September 5, 2015, Salas was cut from the Lions after suffering a serious knee injury in the final preseason game on September 3, 2015 against the Buffalo Bills.
+On September 5, 2015, Salas was cut from the Lions after suffering a serious knee injury in the final preseason game on September 3, 2015, against the Buffalo Bills.
 Salas finished the preseason leading the team with 10 receptions for 138 yards and one touchdown.

 Buffalo Bills

 The Buffalo Bills signed Salas on December 22, 2015, reuniting with Head Coach Rex Ryan, who he played for when he was head coach of the Jets.

 On January 4, 2016, the BIlls signed him to a contract extension.

 On September 15, 2016, Salas scored his first career receiving touchdown, a 71-yard reception against the New York Jets.

 He was placed on injured reserve on October 7, 2016.

 He was released by the Bills on November 4, 2016.

 Retirement

 On August 23, 2017, Salas announced his retirement from professional football.

+Personal life

+Salas is of Mexican American descent.
 He currently is employed as an associate general manager for IMG Sports Marketing, a firm associated with Hawaii Athletics.